781flyingdutchman/background_downloader/README.md

 ## Limitations

+* iOS 13.0 or greater; Android API 24 or greater
 * On Android, downloads are by default limited to 9 minutes, after which the download will end with `TaskStatus.failed`.
 To allow for longer downloads, set the `DownloadTask.allowPause` field to true: if the task times out, it will pause and automatically resume, eventually downloading the entire file.
 * On iOS, once enqueued (i.e. `TaskStatus.enqueued`), a background download must complete within 4 hours
 * Redirects will be followed